JabRef/GSoC/application.md

 ## Benefits to Community

 Include your case for a benefit to the organization, not just to yourself.
-Why would Google and your organization be proud to sponsor this work?
+Why would Google and JabRef be proud to sponsor this work?
 How would open source or society as a whole benefit?
 What cool things would be demonstrated?

-## Related Work

-You should understand and communicate other people’s work that may be related to your own.
-Do your research, and make sure you understand how the project you are proposing fits into the JabRef organization.
-Be sure to explain how the proposed work is different from similar related work.

 ## Biographical information